 To explore the possible impacts of a future decline into a grand solar minimum, we use the HadGEM2-CC RCP8.5 experiment submitted to the CMIP5 archive as a baseline (denoted RCP8.5_ref).
-This experiment assumes a sinusoidal 11-year solar cycle in total solar irradiance (TSI) over the 21st century, with a constant amplitude based on solar cycle 23 and a fixed long-term background (see black line in Figure 1(a)).
-The spectrally-resolved irradiances are apportioned into the model's radiation bands by integrating the 1 nm fluxes provided for CMIP5 (http://solarisheppa.geomar.de/cmip5), which are derived from the Naval Research Laboratory Spectral Solar Irradiance (NRLSSI) model [Wang et al., 2005].
-As specified by the dataset, monthly-mean TSI and SSI values are used from 1882 onwards and annual mean values prior to this.
-The irradiance in the 200-320 nm spectral band in this experiment is shown by the black line in Figure 1(b).
-For reference, the 11-year solar max-min change in this spectral band over the 21st century is ~0.7% in the RCP8.5_ref experiment.
+This experiment assumes a sinusoidal 11 year solar cycle in TSI over the 21st century, with a constant amplitude based on solar cycle 23 and a fixed long-term background (see black line in Figure 1a).
+The spectrally resolved irradiances are apportioned into the model's radiation bands by integrating the 1 nm fluxes provided for CMIP5 (http://solarisheppa.geomar.de/cmip5), which are derived from the Naval Research Laboratory Spectral Solar Irradiance (NRLSSI) model [Wang et al., 2005].
+As specified by the data set, monthly mean TSI and SSI values are used from 1882 onward and annual mean values prior to this.
+The irradiance in the 200-320 nm spectral band in this experiment is shown by the black line in Figure 1b.
+For reference, the 11 year solar max-min change in this spectral band over the 21st century is ~0.7% in the RCP8.5_ref experiment.
 We note that this represents the smallest change in solar UV irradiance indicated by the current uncertainty range [Ermolli et al., 2013].

-The solar perturbation experiment, denoted 'RCP8.5_solmin', includes a modified future TSI trend shown by the blue line in Figure 1(a).
+The solar perturbation experiment, denoted "RCP8.5_solmin," includes a modified future TSI trend shown by the blue line in Figure 1a.
 This scenario is equivalent to the most extreme grand solar minimum case examined by Jones et al. [2012] (see their Figure 1) and is based on the analogue forecasts of Barnard et al. [2011].
-The spectrally-resolved irradiances for this scenario are calculated by extrapolating second-order polynomial regressions of the irradiances in each of the six spectral bands against TSI over the period 1860-2009.
+The spectrally resolved irradiances for this scenario are calculated by extrapolating second-order polynomial regressions of the irradiances in each of the six spectral bands against TSI over the period 1860-2009.
 The changes in TSI are thus apportioned across the spectrum using the assumption that the NRLSSI spectral data for the historical period would scale for the assumed future solar minimum scenario.
-The irradiance in the 200-320 nm band in this experiment is shown by the blue line in Figure 1(b).
-The scenario corresponds to an average reduction in UV irradiance over the period 2050-99 of 0.85% compared to RCP8.5_ref.
+The irradiance in the 200-320 nm band in this experiment is shown by the blue line in Figure 1b.
+The scenario corresponds to an average reduction in UV irradiance over the period 2050-2099 of 0.85% compared to RCP8.5_ref.

 2.3.
-Treatment of solar-ozone response
+Treatment of Solar Ozone Response

-Since HadGEM2-CC does not include interactive chemistry, stratospheric and tropospheric ozone are prescribed using a modified version of the CMIP5 recommended SPARC AC&C ozone dataset [Cionni et al., 2011].
-The modifications include a vertical extrapolation of the ozone data above 1 hPa to coincide with the upper levels of the model domain.
+Since HadGEM2-CC does not include interactive chemistry, stratospheric and tropospheric ozone are prescribed using a modified version of the CMIP5-recommended SPARC AC&C ozone data set [Cionni et al., 2011].